-That’s why we’ve recruited three of Australia’s foremost defence leaders to advise the Queensland Government on growing the sector.
+That’s why we’ve recruited some of Australia’s foremost defence leaders to advise the Queensland Government on growing the sector.

 We’ve also established three expert advisory bodies: an overarching Minister’s Advisory Council on Defence Industry and Jobs, and two regionally focused boards for the north and south of the state.

 These three bodies and our advisors provide strategic advice about defence industry development and investment attraction.
 They focus on delivering the Queensland Defence Industries 10-Year Roadmap and Action Plan and its three main strategies:

 - growing our defence industry capabilities